cblopez/DKIMvisible/README.md

 3) Calculate a separator: A random ASCII character that **is not contained inside the parameters**. i..e **h** is not a valid separator if we have `"hello"` as a parameter.
 4) The separator must not go in "cliear text", that why the third and fourth characters of the PK are going to be two characters `x` and `y` so that `ascii_value(x) + ascii_value(y) = ascii_value(separator)`
 5) The fifth and sixth characters of the PK are going to be two characters `x` and `y` so that `ascii_value(x) + ascii_value(y) = evaluable_length`.
-6) The 7th character is a `separator` and can **optionally** be used to confirm that the separator calculations are correct
-7) Concatenate the already donde 7 characters to the parameters separated by the `separator`. i.e. If we have two params `param1` and `param2` with `k` as a separator, we concat `param1kparam2`.
+6) Concatenate the already calculated 6 characters to the parameters separated by the `separator`. i.e. If we have two params `param1` and `param2` with `k` as a separator, we concat `param1kparam2`.
 8) The rest of the characters until the `128 chars` limit are a series of random ASCII characters. (`key`)
 9) XOR the params concatenated by the separators with the just created `key`.
   - If `len(key) > len(params)` we take `key[0:len(params)]` as `key`